AddJam/addjam/_posts/2015-01-31-gems-that-rock.md

 ![Jam Jar](/images/blog/jam-jar1.png "Jam Jar Logo")

 The Jam Jar is still very much a work in progress and we'll be talking about it more in a future post.
-Below are some of the gmes we love the most.
+Below are some of the gems we love the most.
 I skipped out the more obvious ones like `rspec` or `factory_girls` but you can have a look at the full list on [Github](https://github.com/AddJam/jamjar).
 It would be really interesting to hear which gems you think we missed or disagree with, we're [@add_jam](https://twitter.com/add_jam) on Twitter.

 ##Annotate